ITISFoundation/osparc-manual/docs/study_setup/JupyterLabs.md

 1. Variables from one kernel will not be accessible by the other one.
 I.e. If a variable *foo* is defined in the Python kernel and you switch to Octave, *foo* will not be automatically defined in the Octave kernel.
 2. The default base directory of the JupyterLabs is ```/home/jovyan/work/workspace```.
 This entire directory (including the inputs and outputs) will be preserved between sessions.
 However, files outside of this directory (e.g. ```/home/jovyan```) will not be saved so please do not write files in other locations.
 Other locations, in any case, are not accessible via the **File Tree** UI element but can be accessed through use of the terminal.
 3. Custom installed Python modules do not persist across sessions.
 Leaving a Study to the **Dashboard** and then re-entering the Study will result in the removal of those installed modules.
 A better user experience for this aspect is ongoing.
-4. For recent versions of JupyterLab services (e.g. JupyterMath >= 2.0.5), when you open the interactive view of the service, it will show some instructions on how to best use all the functionality (including how to use the Voilà mode, you can learn more about it [here](https://github.com/voila-dashboards/voila).
+4. For recent versions of JupyterLab services (e.g. JupyterLab Math >= 2.0.5), when you open the interactive view of the service, it will show some instructions on how to best use all the functionality (including how to use the Voilà mode, you can learn more about it [here](https://github.com/voila-dashboards/voila).

 ![image](https://user-images.githubusercontent.com/18575092/185437452-b061fdb5-a1f2-4e47-8b47-08a6f276124e.png)

 ## Input and Output Ports in JupyterLab